apache/servicecomb-docs/java-chassis-reference/en_US/general-development/dai-li-she-zhi.md

     passwd: yourpassword #password
 ```

-Configure password using encryption is supported using SPI.
+Configure password using encryption is supported by using SPI.
 The SPI intrface is org.apache.servicecomb.foundation.common.encrypt.Encryption.
-Users can implement decode interface.
+Users can implement customer decode interface.

 **Note: Currently only supports connection service center, configuration center support agent.
 If you connect other three-party services, you can read this configuration, configure the agent yourself, vertx httpclient supports proxy settings, for example: **